stneykov/CTFs/2023/misc/flag-what-flag/README.md

 }
 ```

-We end up with similar output (just the first 100 symbols here)
+We end up with this output (just the first 100 symbols here, rest omitted for brevity):

 ```shell
 0000010101010111100011110101000000000000011110101010100011110111101111011110100000000000001111010101...
 ```

-Looking at the gif, it starts with a long open eyed pause, then four quick blinks, one drawn out blink and a quick pause.
+Looking at the gif, it starts with a long open eyed phase, then four quick blinks, one drawn out blink and a quick pause.
 What we can assume from that is:
 1. a quick blink (dot) is 10
 2. a long blink (dash) is 11110
 3. the starter sequence is 00000
 4. the character separator is 00
 5. whatever is left (000000000000) is the word separator

-With those assumptions in mind, we can do some quick replacements in our output file either with a text editor or another script (update the old one)
+With those assumptions in mind, we can do some quick replacements in our output file either with a text editor or another script (we could update the old one)

 ```powershell
 $outputContent = Get-Content -Path gif_output.txt -Raw